Starting school or moving up to Junior school

 Schools have Open Events to give you the chance to look around and learn more about them.
 It is best to visit a number of schools, including your nearest/catchment schools.
 Even if you are not sure if a school might be right for your child, it is helpful to learn more about the school and to visit it in person.

-Use our school directory to find out when their next open event is.
+Use our school directory to find open event dates for the schools you are interested in.

 Think about how to get to school

 Think about how your child will get to school each day.
 Make sure you read and understand the School Transport rules.
-You can check whether you are eligible for free school transport.
+You can check whether your child would be eligible for free school transport.
 If being able to walk to school is important to you, ask whether the school has a School Travel Plan.

 Decide on your preferences